How to Choose the Right Vanity for Your Bathroom Space

 Open Shelves

-How many people will use the bathroom vanity?
+How many people will use this bathroom vanity on a daily basis?

-What items do you need to store near the sink?
+What specific items do you need to store right at the sink for easy access?

 Choosing the Right Style and Material